Global Entrepreneurship Week - GEW 2018 By: Galit Zamler

 Nurit Topaz, a social entrepreneur in a lecture to students

 HaYovel School, Modi'in

-HaYovel Elementary School run by Ronit Revizada celebrates Global Entrepreneurship Week for the first time this year.
+HaYovel Elementary School run by Ronit Revizada celebrates this week for the first time this year.

 Deputy Director Ofra Almagor Neumann ran the schedule for this week.